 Opening Hours: From Friday to Sunday 12am to 6pm

-Born in 1940, Peter Ghyczy, a German designer of Hungarian origin, who came to Belgium in 1947, has been a major influencer on contemporary design.
+Born in 1940, Peter Ghyczy, a German designer of Hungarian origin, came to Belgium in 1947, where he has been a major influencer on contemporary design.

-IIDE are delighted to celebrate his contribution to design in The Iconic Gallery.
+IIDE are delighted to celebrate his contribution to design in The Iconic Gallery showing five pieces.

-GHYCZY create products of integrity with an understated elegance that enables them to enhance any domestic setting.
+GHYCZY create products of integrity with an understated elegance that enhance any domestic setting.
 The Ghyczy family business draws on the experience of the pioneering designs of Peter Ghyczy, through understanding contemporary furniture as collectible pieces to enjoy.

 Peter lives and works in The Netherlands, the business headed by his son, Felix Ghyczy.